.

 Note that in order to obtain higher yields in cannabis cultivation and more grams of flowers per plant, we need optimal plant density and a high PPFD per number of hours of the photoperiod per day.

-Therefore, if we opt for high plant densities, the height of the plants will also be high, unless we increase the light power (the PPFD and the hours of the photoperiod per day), in which case we can keep the height of the plants lower.
+Therefore, if we opt for high plant densities, the height of the plants will also be high, unless we increase the light power (in terms of PPFD and the hours of the photoperiod per day), in which case we can maintain a lower plant height.

 Furthermore, we can reduce the height growth of marijuana plants if we perform apical trimming (topping/FIM) to reduce apical dominance.